jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 #### 2.10 Service Metering Accuracy

-JCS for Greenplum Services have an accurate and transparent metering and billing system.
+Data Warehouse JDW Services have an accurate and transparent metering and billing system.
 JD Cloud & AI settles and deducts charges in real time according to the user’s actual usage of JCS for Greenplum.
 The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 1 year by default for future reference.

 #### 2.11 Service Compensation Terms

 2.11.1 Compensation Scope:

-In the event of failure of normal use of JCS for Greenplum due to JD Cloud & AI’s fault, or failure of normal website access due to JD Cloud & AI's fault, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of Data Warehouse JDW due to JD Cloud & AI’s fault, or failure of normal website access due to JD Cloud & AI's fault, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

 (1) Caused by the system maintenance that JD Cloud & AI has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;